firebase/firebase-js-sdk/.changeset/short-cars-scream.md

 ---
 '@firebase/analytics': patch
-'@firebase/util': patch
+'@firebase/util': minor
-'firebase': patch
+'firebase': minor
 ---

-Fix error where an analytics PR included a change to `@firebase/util`, but the util package was not properly included in the changeset for a patch bump.
+- Fix an error where an analytics PR included a change to `@firebase/util`, but the util package was not properly included in the changeset for a patch bump.

+- `@firebase/util` adds environment check methods `isIndexedDBAvailable` `validateIndexedDBOpenable`, and `areCookiesEnabled`.